uviclibraries/genai-notebooklm/index.md

 - Active learning time: 60 min

 ## About the workshop
-Workshop participants will explore the use of Generative AI (GenAI) including installing and using local Generative AI software on a laptop, using specific documents as the training data for the GenAI tool, and performing sentiment analysis on free from survey questions.
+Workshop participants will explore the use of NoteBookLM as a personal Generative AI (GenAI) tool grounded in the information you trust.
+“When you upload the documents central to your projects, tools like NotebookLM instantly become an expert in the information” in the documents you uploaded to them (NotebookLM.google, 2024).
 In the hands-on portion of the workshop, participants will explore GenAI tool usage and output evaluation for accuracy and biases.
-The workshop will also encourage informed, responsible GenAI use.
+The workshop will also encourage informed, responsible cloud-based GenAI use.

 ## Learning objectives